XinshaoAmosWang/DerivativeManipulation/README.md

 General applicability: Label noise (semantic noise),  outliers,  heavy perceptual data noise, etc.

-It is reasonable to assume that there is semantic noise in large-scale training datasets:
+**It is reasonable to assume that there is semantic noise in large-scale training datasets**:
 * Class labels may be missing.
 * The labelling process may be subjective.